-- Forward tilt: King K. Rool’s forward tilt is a fast clap that deals solid damage.
+- King K. Rool’s forward tilt is a fast clap that deals solid damage.
 It’s quite fast, especially when compared to the king’s other tilt attacks.
 Use it out of shield, when your FP is nearby, and to catch rolls.

 You should remain grounded as often as possible, with one exception: you can choose to chase your FP off-stage if you’d like.
-When trying to gimp it, only attack it with down airs, as back air has too much startup lag to be a reliable option.
+When trying to gimp it, only attack with down air; back air has too much startup lag to be a reliable option.
 Alternatively, you can choose to incorporate no off-stage play and instead wait at the ledge and rack up damage by continuously sucking up your FP with Blunderbuss and spitting it back out again.
 Both are equally viable, so pick your favorite!

 Raid Boss Training